-As of June 24, 2016, the Company had an outstanding commitment to third parties of \$22.2 million, mainly related to the construction of a new manufacturing building at the Company's Chonburi Campus.
+As of June 30, 2017, the Company had an outstanding commitment to third parties of \$10.6 million, of which \$4.5 million was from the commitment to purchase land in Chonburi, Thailand.

 Indemnification of directors and officers

 Cayman Islands law does not limit the extent to which a company's memorandum and articles of association may provide for indemnification of directors and officers, except to the extent any such provision may be held by the Cayman Islands courts to be contrary to public policy, such as to provide indemnification against civil fraud or the consequences of committing a crime.
 Fabrinet's amended and restated memorandum and articles of association provide for indemnification of directors and officers for actions, costs, charges, losses, damages and expenses incurred in their capacities as such, except that such indemnification does not extend to any matter in respect of any fraud or dishonesty that may attach to any of them.